Highgate Cemetery: West Side

 The Egyptian Avenue and the Circle of Lebanon (previously surmounted by a huge, 280-year-old Cedar of Lebanon, which had to be cut down and replaced in August 2019) are both Grade I listed buildings.
 The west side of the Cemetery is characterised by elaborate feature tombs, vaults and winding paths dug into hillsides.
-At the highest point, the Terrace Catacombs and the Tomb of Julius Beer are both Grade II* listed.
+At the highest point, the Terrace Catacombs and the Julius Beer Mausoleum are both Grade II* listed.
 In 1967 the Dissenter's Catacombs were declared unsafe and demolished.
 Three houses were subsequently built on the site.
 The Grey House, built in 2008, is visible from the West Side of the cemetery on Faraday Path.